SouthernMethodistUniversity/singularity_docker/README.md

         * **library** From the [Singularity Container Services](https://cloud.sylabs.io/home)
         * **docker** From the [Docker Hub](https://hub.docker.com)
         * **localimage** From a local container image
-        * Others: There are several other options availabe described [here](https://sylabs.io/guides/3.5/user-guide/definition_files.html#other-bootstrap-agents).
+        * Others: There are several other options available described [here](https://sylabs.io/guides/3.5/user-guide/definition_files.html#other-bootstrap-agents).
     * **From:** The name or tag of the initial container image
     * **Stage:** Support of multi-stage container builds, *e.g.* `devel` and `final`.
-2. Sections: The sections part is compresed of several sections that define what you want to do inside the container.
+2. Sections: The sections part is compressed of several sections that define what you want to do inside the container.
    * **%setup** Commands to be run outside the container before the build.
 The container's root file system can be access via `${SINGULARITY_ROOTFS}`.